When Caring Becomes Too Heavy: Therapy for Compassion Fatigue

 But here’s the truth: You cannot give what you do not have.

 Your compassion still needs boundaries and your soul needs tending too.
+Have you thought about the benefits of therapy?

 The Deeper Story Behind Your Fatigue

-What Healing Can Look Like
+What Therapy for Compassion Fatigue Can Look Like

 If you’re starting to feel the cracks, please don’t wait until you’re completely depleted.
 Here’s what might help right now: